Useful links

 Measuring impact

-Altmetric tracks real-time news and social media attention to a research output.
+Altmetric tracks real-time news and social media attention or policy document links to research outputs.
 Sign in with your username and password.

 TEDx is designed to help organisations and individuals spark conversation and connection through a combination of live speakers and TED talk videos.